harryphelps2/practical-python-project/README.md

 Test to keep on the same riddle if the answer is incorrect.

 Test if the score is higher than the current high score and overwrite it if it is.

+### Manual tests

+Execute write to file function to check it writes to a file and appends new line to the end of the file.

 ## Getting set up
 1. Install python3